 Don’t get me wrong, though, they aren’t bad.
 While they may lack depth, they’re wildly entertaining to watch!
 Whether it’s a quip-off battle against Green Goblin or a tricksy duel with Mysterio or an all-out brawl against the Sinister Six, the battles against these bad guys are always a treat.

 This is helped in large part by the animation.
 Spectacular Spider-Man is bright and colorful, with simple yet distinct character designs and environments.
 In motion, it’s surprisingly smooth and consistent!
 Sure, it’ll never make your jaw drop.
 But it looks really good for a mid-2000s weekly cartoon!

 God, I’d kill for a conversation between his J.J.J. and J.K.
-Simmons’ version.
+Simmons’ versions.

 It breaks my heart that this show got discontinued.
 Spectacular Spider-Man is a phenomenal cartoon!
-It’s one of the most underrated super hero cartoons of all time!
+It’s one of the most underrated superhero shows of all time!
 At the very least, it’s the best Spider-Man show to ever exist.

 Although that classic Japanese Spider-Man show was pretty badass.